Arts Strengthening Program

 One-on-one Arts Mentorships – Up to $30,000

 This option supports B.C.
-First Nations, First Nations, Metis and Inuit individuals to pursue a one-on-one mentorship with an established mentor artist in the art form they wish to develop.
+First Nations individuals to pursue a one-on-one mentorship with an established mentor artist in the art form they wish to develop.
 The following are just some examples of the variety of eligible arts mentorship projects:

 • Transferring knowledge, skills, and teachings to a group of apprentices wanting to revitalize the practice of canoe carving and designing in their community

-• Developing First Nations, Inuit, or Metis methods in tattooing.
+• Developing B.C.
+First Nations methods in tattooing

 Arts Group Knowledge Transfer – Up to $50,000

 This option supports B.C.
-First Nations, First Nations, Metis and Inuit individuals AND First Nations organizations in their arts revitalization efforts through group workshops with an established mentor.
+First Nations individuals AND B.C.
+First Nations led organizations in their arts revitalization efforts through group workshops with an established mentor.
 The following are examples of eligible knowledge transfer workshops:

 • To have a mentor and Knowledge Holder share skills in drum making with multiple participants

-This program is supported through a partnership with BC Arts Council, a donation from Margaret A. Cargill Philanthropies and funding from the Government of British Columbia’s Ministry of Indigenous Relations and Reconciliation through the First Peoples’ Cultural Foundation.
+This program is supported through a partnership with BC Arts Council and a donation from Margaret A. Cargill Philanthropies.

 We are Here to Support you!